 After about 30 months of preparation and construction, the efforts of around 2,000 people have put Quest into commercial operation.
 It has already captured (using amine technology) about 200,000 tonnes of CO2 from three Hydrogen Manufacturing Units.
 The gas is dehydrated (there’s no desire to have corrosive carbonic acid in the system) and compressed, then sent north along a 65 km pipeline to three injection well sites.
 Here the dense, fluid state CO2 goes deep (2 km) underground where it will be safely and permanently stored in a saline aquifer bounded by multiple impermeable rock layers.
 A network of sensory devices along the pipeline route and around the injection wells has been installed to externally verify (by Det Norske Veritas (DNV)) that the CO2 is contained underground and conforms with government expectations and standards.

-At the Quest launch I took both real and virtual tours of the CCS technology.
+At the Quest launch, I took both real and virtual tours of the CCS technology.
 No doubt the latter was amusing to onlookers as I spun around and looked up and down through an oversize set of virtual reality (VR) goggles.
-I shared this CO2 journey with what reminded me of characters from the film Despicable Me-a host of molecular minions, giggly moving from atmosphere then down through the earth along an injection well.
+I shared this CO2 journey with what reminded me of characters from the film Despicable Me-a host of molecular minions, giggly moving from the atmosphere then down through the earth along an injection well.

 Climate action in the production and use of fossil fuels

-In strange coincidence, the Quest project launched on the same day that President Obama rejected the Keystone XL Pipeline, citing climate change and it not serving the national interest.
-Had that project been approved it would have delivered more bitumen from the Canadian oil sands into fuels production in the USA and beyond.
+In a strange coincidence, the Quest project launched on the same day that President Obama rejected the Keystone XL Pipeline, citing climate change and it not serving the national interest.
+Had that project been approved it would have delivered more bitumen from the Canadian oil sands into fuel production in the USA and beyond.
 It was a strong reminder that climate action such as with CCS by the fossil fuels industry is going to be needed more and more to gain new market access.
-In the case of hydrocarbon transportation fuels, sourcing and manufacturing accounts for roughly 20% of the total emissions of CO2 in the “wells to wheels” life cycle.
+In the case of hydrocarbon transportation fuels, sourcing and manufacturing account for roughly 20% of the total emissions of CO2 in the “wells to wheels” life cycle.
 The bigger part (80%) though comes from the travel and logistical choices the majority of us in the world still make based on using these fuels in internal combustion engines.

 A blueprint but not a silver bullet

-If CCS can be applied to the legacy coal fired power stations we still use for much of the world’s power it can “become a key technology in (our) actions on climate change” said Shell’s Chief Executive Officer Ben van Beurden at the Quest opening ceremony.
+If CCS can be applied to the legacy coal-fired power stations we still use for much of the world’s power it can “become a key technology in (our) actions on climate change” said Shell’s Chief Executive Officer Ben van Beurden at the Quest opening ceremony.
 “But it’s not a silver bullet” he also said.

 Clearly, CCS has to stand alongside much more aggressive, wholesale development of biofuels, hydrogen and electric vehicles for transportation and solar and wind for power generation in our decarbonization portfolio.